[Playground series] How to create a managed Kubernetes cluster on Google Cloud Playground?

 3. Configure the VPC & Firewall Rules

-Notes: Due to the limitation of the cloud playground environment, we need this additional steps to make sure the GKE cluster can be created successfully.
+Notes: Due to the limitation of the cloud playground environment, we need these additional steps to make sure the GKE cluster can be created successfully.

-Go to VPC dashboard and select Routes, then click CREATE ROUTE
+Go to the VPC dashboard and select Routes, then click CREATE ROUTE

 Check the Firewall Rules and confirm allow http & allow https are created (if not yet available, please create it by yourself).